-The Michigan Philanthropy COVID-19 Working Group is an ad hoc committee of CMF, working in alignment with the Government Relations Public Policy Committee, composed of 25 foundation leaders and partners collaborating to help connect, strengthen and mobilize the Michigan community of philanthropy in advancing a collective responses to the short- and long-term challenges of the pandemic.
+The Michigan Philanthropy COVID-19 Working Group was formed as an ad hoc committee of CMF, working in alignment with the Government Relations Public Policy Committee, composed of 25 foundation leaders and partners collaborating to help connect, strengthen and mobilize the Michigan community of philanthropy in advancing collective responses to the pandemic.
+The Working Group was focused on advising and galvanizing our community of philanthropy’s immediate and long-term strategies to address both public health and economic disparities, especially those embedded in systemic racism, intensified by COVID-19.

 The Working Group developed the Building an Equitable Future Together policy framework, which serves as a timely, focused and strategic platform to advance the interests and priorities of Michigan philanthropy in the face of multiple crises that Michiganders are facing.
 The framework is anchored by three policy domains: public health, education and economic prosperity.
 In alignment with those domains are action-oriented principles to help guide practices and policies now and in the future as we continue to center our work in equity.